google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/installation-prerequisites.md

 See the [`hugo-bin` documentation](https://www.npmjs.com/package/hugo-bin) for usage details.

-### Install Go language
+## Install Go language

 Hugo's commands for module management require that the Go programming language is installed on your system.
-Check whether `go` is already present in your system:
+Check whether `go` is already installed:

 ```
 $ go version
 go version go1.17.6 windows/amd64
 ```

+Ensure that you are using version 1.12 or higher.

-If `go` language is not installed on your system yet, head over to the [download area](https://go.dev/dl/) of the Go website, choose the installer for your system architecture and execute it.
+If the `go` language is not installed on your system yet or if you need to upgrade, go to the [download area](https://go.dev/dl/) of the Go website, choose the installer for your system architecture and execute it.
 Afterwards, check for a successful installation.

-{{% alert title="Warning" color="warning" %}}
-Make sure you are using go version 1.12 or higher, otherwise you might run in trouble.
-{{% /alert %}}

-### Install Git VCS client
+## Install Git VCS client

-Hugo's commands for module management require that the git client is installed on your system.
+Hugo's commands for module management require that the `git` client is installed on your system.
 Check whether `git` is already present in your system:

 ```
 git version
 git version 2.35.1.windows.1
 ```

-If no `git` client is installed on your system yet, head over to the [Git website](https://git-scm.com/), download the installer for your system architecture and execute it.
+If no `git` client is installed on your system yet, go to the [Git website](https://git-scm.com/), download the installer for your system architecture and execute it.
 Afterwards, check for a successful installation.

-### Install PostCSS
+## Install PostCSS

 To build or update your site's CSS resources, you also need [`PostCSS`](https://postcss.org/) to create the final assets.
 If you need to install it, you must have a recent version of [NodeJS](https://nodejs.org/en/) installed on your machine so you can use `npm`, the Node package manager.
 By default `npm` installs tools under the directory where you run [`npm install`](https://docs.npmjs.com/cli/v6/commands/npm-install#description):